Clone the Simulator virtual RF testbed and start hacking today!

 Any number of channel profiles or conditions may be simulated.
 This includes but is not limited to varying the effective link budget between the transmitter and receiver nodes, multipath fading, and dynamic channel conditions.

-The Competitor Transciever microservice container represents the competitor’s radio platform.
-During each match, two instances will be created – one serves as the “transmitter” (Competitor TX), and the other serves as the “receiver” (Competitor RX).
-This nomenclature only designates the flow of scoring traffic within a match; both competitor radio nodes are capable of transmitting.
+The Blue Radio microservice container is the competitor’s software radio design.
+During each match, two instances will be created – one serves as the “transmitter” (Blue TX, sometimes called Blue 1), and the other serves as the “receiver” (Blue RX, sometimes called Blue 2).
+This nomenclature only designates the flow of scoring traffic within a match; both competitor radio nodes are equally capable of transmitting.

-Each Competitor Transceiver instance receives the spectrum from the Channel Simulator via an IQ ZeroMQ stream.
+Each Blue Radio instance receives the spectrum from the Channel Simulator via an IQ ZeroMQ stream.
 Both instances can transmit via separate IQ ZeroMQ streams that source IQ to the Channel Simulator.
-Additionally, Competitor Transceivers can connect to the Scoring Instance via ZeroMQ.
-The Scoring Instance will serve scoring traffic only to Competitor TX, and will only score data packets submitted from Competitor RX.
+Additionally, Blue Radios can connect to the Scoring Instance via ZeroMQ.
+The Scoring Instance will serve scoring traffic only to Blue TX, and will only score data packets submitted from Blue RX.

 The RRC competition infrastructure comes with a working competitor radio implementation!
-Competitors are free to submit this basic modem if they like, though they are encouraged to build on top of it to be competitive.
-While GNU Radio is used throughout the rest of the infrastructure, competitors are welcome to use any signal processing framework of their choosing as long as they are able to adhere to I/O conventions.
+Competitors are encouraged to build, run, and submit this basic modem to verify their account credentials and get started.
+(They are encouraged to then build on top of it to be competitive, of course!)
+While GNU Radio is used throughout the rest of the infrastructure and is what is supported, competitors are welcome to use any signal processing framework of their choosing as long as they are able to adhere to the same I/O convention.

-Incumbent Radio applications are implemented as microservices that transmit IQ within the RF spectrum.
+Red Radio applications are microservices that transmit IQ within the RF spectrum.
 Competitors have no control over these!
-Incumbent Radios may take the form of other benign radio systems, or they may be hostile and act adversarially.
-RRC organizers will add more incumbent radio reference applications over the duration of the competition.
+Red Radios may take the form of other benign radio systems, or they may be hostile and act adversarially.
+RRC organizers will add more Red Radio designs over time.

 The Scoring Instance is the microservice responsible for generating scoring traffic.
-At the start of the match, the Scoring Instance will begin sending packets over ZeroMQ to Competitor TX.
-The Scoring Instance will also listen for packets originating from Competitor RX over ZeroMQ.
+At the start of the match, the Scoring Instance will begin sending packets over ZeroMQ to Blue TX.
+The Scoring Instance will also listen for packets originating from Blue RX over ZeroMQ.
 Packet scoring will stop precisely at the expiration of match duration.

-Competitors submit their entries by pushing their latest Docker image to a GitLab container registry.
+Competitors submit their entries by tagging and pushing their Blue Radio Docker image to a GitLab container registry.
 RRC organizers will provide a repository and path when you register.